hyeonhpark/ST558-Project2/MondayAnalysis.md

 data set were removed/transformed from the models to avoid multicollinearity.
-Variables season and month (mnth), as well as variables temp and atemp, were highly correlated with each other according to the [correlation plot](correlation-plot-1.png).
+Variables season and month (mnth), as well as variables temp and atemp, were highly correlated with each other according to the correlation plot (Figure 1 below).
 Variable month (mnth) was chosen over variable season to minimize the loss of information and also because month was more highly correlated with the response variable (cnt) than season.
 Variables temp and atemp were combined and their average was used in the models.
 Variables day of the